ubitux/oratools/README.md

 replay/network code.

-After running `make` and entering the virtual env with `. venv/bin/activate`, the following tools should be available:
+After running `make` and entering the virtual env with `. venv/bin/activate`, `ora-tool` with the following tools:

-- `ora-buildorder`: try to figure the build orders from the specified replay(s); doesn't work that great because it requires the complete game emulation
+- `ora-tool buildorder`: try to figure the build orders from the specified replay(s); doesn't work that great because it requires the complete game emulation
-- `ora-chat`: display chat events from the specified replay(s)
+- `ora-tool chat`: display chat events from the specified replay(s)
-- `ora-trace`: demux (split into packets) and decode (extract orders from packets) from the specified replay(s); useful for getting a debugging trace
+- `ora-tool trace`: demux (split into packets) and decode (extract orders from packets) from the specified replay(s); useful for getting a debugging trace

 ## Examples

 ### Build Order
 ```
-☭ ora-buildorder ~/.openra/Replays/ra/release-20200503/RAGL-S09-MASTER-GROUP-GOA-ILM-G1.orarep
+☭ ora-tool buildorder ~/.openra/Replays/ra/release-20200503/RAGL-S09-MASTER-GROUP-GOA-ILM-G1.orarep
 Replay: /home/user/.openra/Replays/ra/release-20200503/RAGL-S09-MASTER-GROUP-GOA-ILM-G1.orarep
 i like men:
   00:02.280 → 00:10.680: powr